 Donors may mistakenly choose the wrong fund, appeal, or pledge in the process of giving.
 As an admin, you can edit the fund, appeal, or pledge associated with a transaction after the transaction has been processed successfully.
-You also have the opportunity to split a transaction between multiple funds and/or appeals.
+You can also split a transaction between multiple funds or appeals.

-*Note: Transactions are not editable through aware3 if you are using Planning Center Online Giving or Church Community Builder Giving.
-Please make transaction edits directly in either PCO or CCB.
+*Note: You cannot edit transactions through FACTS if you are using Planning Center Online Giving or Church Community Builder Giving.
+Please edit those transactions directly in either PCO or CCB.

 Edit a Transaction

-To edit a transaction after it has been processed, click on the ellipses menu with the three dots in the Actions column on the furthest right hand side of the table.
+To edit a transaction after it has been processed, click the three dots in the Actions column on the furthest right-hand side of the table.

 In the Actions menu, you'll see a View/Edit Transaction option, as well as a View Change Log option.
-The change log allows admins to see what changes have been made to a given transaction.
+The change log allows you to see what changes you or other Admins have made to a given transaction.

 When you click on View/Edit Transaction, you'll see a window that will allow you to make changes to the transaction selected.

-As shown in the image above, on the View/Edit Transaction window, the transaction details that are not changeable are displayed with a grey background.
-Both the current Fund and Appeal can be changed by selecting a new value from the dropdown menus.
+As shown in the image above, on the View/Edit Transaction window, the transaction details that you cannot change are displayed with a grey background.
+You can change both the current Fund and Appeal by selecting a new value from the dropdown menus.
+The dropdown menu only offers Funds and Appeals that are currently active.

 If you would like to add Appeals to your account, send us a note at support@aware3.com.